Arctic Research Foundation: The R/V Jenny Pierre

-Mobile Labs
+Mobile labs

 ARF operates four mobile science labs and one Plant Production and Research Pod, which is located in Gjoa Haven, Nunavut.

-Built out of sea containers, the labs are heated, insulated and equipped with toilets, water purifiers and satellite communication links.
-The labs are also capable of plugging into existing power networks or running completely off the grid, drawing electricity through environmentally friendly solar panels or wind turbines.
+The mobile labs are examples of shipping container architecture as they are built out of shipping containers.
+Each building is powered by either renewable energy sources, such as wind turbines or solar panels, or can be hooked into the communities power grid.
+The labs are insulated, heated, provided with toilets and water purifiers.
+In addition they can communicate via satellite.

 The mobile labs can be moved across remote Arctic environments, either by land or by sea.

 Naurvik

-ARF’s first Mobile Plant Production and Research Pod is operating in the Northern community of Gjoa Haven, Nunavut.
-Local residents named the project, Naurvik, which means “the growing place.”
+ARF's first Mobile Plant Production and Research Pod is operating in the Northern community of Gjoa Haven, Nunavut.
+Local residents named the project, Naurvik, which means "the growing place."
+There are three containers that have be repurposed as a "Grow Pod", "Utility Pod", and "Power Pod".

-The Plant Production and Research Pod is an adaptation of the mobile lab, further developed to grow fresh produce and test new agriculture technologies.
-It is currently housed in two shipping containers powered by solar panels and wind turbines with a generator for backup when the wind and sun both fall short.
+The Plant Production and Research Pod, which utilizes hydroponics is an adaptation of the mobile lab, further developed to grow fresh produce and test new agriculture technologies.
+It operates from three shipping containers powered by solar panels and wind turbines with a generator for backup when the wind and sun both fall short.

-First becoming operational in 2019, Naurvik currently harvests micro-greens and tomatoes that are distributed to community elders and residents.
+First becoming operational in 2019, Naurvik has harvested micro-greens, lettuce, peas, corn, and strawberries that are distributed to community elders and other residents.
 The crops harvested in the pod are chosen by the community.

 The project is a collaboration with the Hamlet of Gjoa Haven, ARF, Agriculture and Agri-Food Canada, the National Research Council and the Canadian Space Agency.

 Arctic Focus

 Arctic Focus is a media platform hosted and developed by ARF.
-Established in August 2018, Arctic Focus publishes stories from across the Arctic authored by researchers, Northern residents, explorers and journalists.
+Established in August 2018, Arctic Focus publishes stories from across the Arctic authored by researchers, northern residents, explorers and journalists.
 It aims to foster education about Arctic regions while also offering a platform for Northern based creators and writers to publish their work.